GKND95/what_API/README.md

 #### Authored by: Gavin Dove, January 2020 <br/> <br/>

+'What' enables frictionless practice of french reading, right in your browser.
+By letting you select nouns, adjectives, verbs, or entire sentences, 'What' uses NLP to scan the main body of text in any web page, selects appropriate words for translation from english to french, and re-inserts them in the mainbody of text, for a seemless user experience.
+Additional features include a translation frequency selector, a difficulty selector (based on a DB of 30,000 words and the percentage of people that know them), and translation of any word on the web page that the user highlights.

 See repo for 'What' front end code at: https://github.com/YanivSilberman/what-client <br/> <br/>